ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 ![1_save.png](../assets/1_save.png)

-1. Click on the Disk icon in the upper-left of the resulting graph
+1. Click on the Disk icon in the upper-right of the resulting graph
 2. Name the visualization
   ```
   Status Code Over Time (ESQL)